-Therefore, in this paper, we propose a new method for estimating current traffic matrices accurately.
+In this paper, we propose a new method for estimating current traffic matrices accurately.
 We assume that a TE method sometimes changes routes in the network.
-Under this condition, we can obtain additional information, which can be used in estimating the traffic matrices, by monitoring link loads while some routes are changed.
+Under this condition, we can obtain additional measurements, which can be used in estimating the traffic matrices, by monitoring link loads while some routes are changed.

-Because it takes a long time to change routes enough times to obtain a sufficient amount of additional information, however, the current traffic might be very different from the initially monitored link loads.
+Because it takes a long time to change routes enough times to obtain a sufficient amount of additional measurements, however, the difference between the initially monitored link loads and the current traffic might be very large.
 Therefore, we need to consider long-term variations.
-By using the link loads monitored the last M times, our method estimates the long-term variations of traffic instead of estimating the current traffic matrices directly.
-Then, we obtain the current traffic matrices by adjusting the estimated long-term variations so as to fit the current link loads.
+By using the link loads monitored at previous times, our method estimates the long-term variations of traffic instead of estimating the current traffic matrices directly.
+Then, we obtain the current traffic matrices by adjusting the estimated longterm variations so as to fit the current link loads.

-Fig. 1.
-Overview of proposed method
+Fig. 1 Overview of proposed method

-In addition, when the traffic variation trends change, the changes may cause significant estimation errors if we also use information obtained before the changes, since this information can be very different from the current traffic.
+In addition, when the traffic variation trends change, the changes may cause significant estimation errors if we also use link loads monitored before the changes, since the differences between these previously monitored link loads and the current traffic can be very large.
 Therefore, in our method, we check whether the estimated long-term variations match the current link loads.
-Then, if we detect a mismatch between the estimated long-term variations and the current link loads, we re-estimate the long-term variations after removing the traffic information causing the mismatch, so as to follow the current variations of traffic.
+Then, if the mismatch is detected, we re-estimate the long-term variations.